Language and Experience: A Computational Model of Social Learning in Complex Tasks: Human data collection: instructions and participant recruitment

 // [Optionally, for participants in condition 2 and 3 (social learning)] When starting each game, you will be shown a message from another player who has already played the game.
 You should use this message to help you play the game, but keep in mind that it's possible that it contains mistakes. \end{tcbverbatim}

 When starting each game, participants in Condition 1 received no game specific advice, as shown in Figure~\ref{fig:game_instr_cond1_screenshot}, while participants in Conditions 2 and 3 saw a message from a previous player, as shown in Figure~\ref{fig:game_instr_cond23_screenshot}.
 Players in Conditions 2 and 3 can still read the message as they play.
 After completing each game, participants in all conditions were asked to describe the game to a future player, as shown in Figure~\ref{fig:message_instr_screenshot}.
-In the generational learning study, players could see the message from the previous player as they are asked to write their own, but could not copy-paste it.
-This was aimed at getting participants to engage and write a message of their own, as we found some participants to simply copy and paste messages containing false information without updating them in our pilot study.

-\section{Computational Resources}
+\section{Computational resources}

-The model requires a GPU to run the LM, we use NVIDIA A100 (80Gb).
+The model requires a GPU to run the LM, we use one NVIDIA A100 (80Gb).
 We use prompt caching using the vLLM library to speed up the generation of proposals.
 Simulation runs vary in function of game complexity (slower with more objects) and the learning speed of the agent (runs end early when all levels are solved), taking anywhere between an hour and a day, depending on games and conditions.

-\section{Example Messages}
+\section{Example messages}

 Below are example messages generated by humans and model players in the social learning experiments.

 \begin{tcbverbatim}[Example of human messages in social learning experiment]

 [beesAndBirds] "Move the darkblue square by pressing the arrows keys.
 You win the game the touching the green square, you can also touch red but not needed.
 Avoid touching the moving yellow square because they can kill you.
 The green squares can destroy the yellow and orange squares when you free it from the purple squares.
 You can destroy purple squares by touching it."